 Herzing University had more ethical recruiting techniques and lower withdrawal rates than the other schools investigated by the GAO.
 In 2015, it became a non-profit university.

 ITT Technical Institute

 Kaplan University had high student loan default rates.
-In addition, almost 70% of its students undergoing bachelors degree programs withdrew, and in 2015, Kaplan settled with the United States Department of Justice following a lawsuit which accused them of hiring instructors who were poorly qualified for the job.
+In addition, almost 70% of its students undergoing bachelor’s degree programs withdrew, and in 2015, Kaplan settled with the United States Department of Justice following a lawsuit that accused them of hiring instructors who were poorly qualified for the job.
 It was still under investigation in 2015.